swinb0/Harry-Potter-Character-DB/README.md

 # Installation Notes

-The following document explains the process required in order to run the laravel application.
+The following document explains the complete process required for running the laravel application as well as the removal of it afterwards.

 ---